The story behind my art

 Traveling will be your teacher, whether you want it or not.
 It’ll question your beliefs, you’ll experience life from a million and one different perspectives and slowly, but surely, traveling will convince you to get rid of your possessions.
 It will start with your clothes until your wardrobe fits into one suitcase and it’ll continue with everything that was never really “you” in the first place.
 You’ll find yourself saying goodbye to fears and concepts of safety you held on to for too long.
 A lot of my illustrations are inspired by those things I’ve learned over the years and I found sometimes we all need a little reminder of what’s important whenever we feel lost.
 And I use art to create these reminders.

 Maybe one of the most surprising things traveling taught me is that I don’t need to travel to be happy.
-Now that I’m quarantined at home, like nearly everyone in the world, due to Covid-19, I realized I can find joy no matter where I physically am.
-Yes, I still dream about traveling and I’m looking forward to hitting the road again after this whole situation has improved, but I don’t depend on it to make me happy.
+The past years due to Covid, I wasn’t able to live my nomad life the way I was used to and just like everyone else, I spent most of my time in one place.
+However this made me realize I can find joy no matter where I physically am.
+Yes, I still love traveling and I’m looking forward to hitting the road again after this whole situation has improved, but I don’t depend on it to make me happy.

 I hope my drawings of different cities will take you back to that trip you did last summer or make you dream about your next adventure.
 Each place has its own magic, its own character and unique atmosphere that I try to capture in my paintings.